dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 If [an account has multiple users](/articles/account-users), each member must enable multi-factor authentication separately.
 If your user profile has access to more than one account, you only need to enable multi-factor once.

-## Authenticator applications {#authenticator}
+## One-time password authenticator applications {#authenticator}

-DNSimple's authenticator application-based multi-factor authentication implementation is based on [RFC6238](https://tools.ietf.org/html/rfc6238), also known as time-based one-time password (TOTP).
-Any application compatible with this specification can be used to generate a DNSimple multi-factor verification code.
+DNSimple's one-time password-based multi-factor authentication implementation is based on [RFC6238](https://tools.ietf.org/html/rfc6238), also known as time-based one-time password (TOTP).
+Any authenticator application compatible with this specification can be used to generate a DNSimple multi-factor verification code.

-There are lots of time-based multi-factor authentication apps that generate verification codes.
+There are lots of time-based authenticator apps that generate one-time password verification codes.
 Here are some we recommend:

 - [Google Authenticator](https://support.google.com/accounts/answer/1066447) for Android, Blackberry, and iOS devices
 - [1password](https://agilebits.com/onepassword) for Mac, iOS devices, and Windows